 George was elected to the Board in 2014.
 He is in sales with Cushman and Wakefield of Southwestern Ontario – a leading commercial real estate firm.
-George is currently the Vice-President of the Board at the Grand.

 “At a past Grand Gala, I bid on and won a walk-on role for the Grand’s production of Miracle on 34th Street for my 8th grade daughter.
 The little girl who entered the stage that night was not the same one who walked off.
 I witnessed the unique power of theatre and am so proud to be a part of the Board.”

 Anita was elected to the Board in 2014 and was appointed President in late 2020.
 Anita has been an active member of the Grand’s Gala Committee.
 Outside of the Grand, she is a Community volunteer who has assisted many organizations across the city in events and fund raising efforts.

 “My first theatre experience was Jacob-Two-Two meets the Hooded Fang and I have enjoyed theatre ever since.
 Big musicals are my favourite I have to say and I’m so looking forward to sharing Grand stories with a broader more diverse audience when we re-open!”

 Matt Parr, Vice President

 Matt Parr has been a Board member since 2016.
 He is a Mortgage Agent with OMAC Mortgages.